The Importance ofHealth & Well-Being

 programs are vital for closing skill gaps experienced by children from families of lower socioeconomic status.
 Programs that support parents as their child’s first and best teacher are effective at enhancing children’s language, social-emotional and school-readiness skills.
 This is most effective when combined with guidance, education and literacy supports from trusted medical professionals.

 to face a growing health crisis disproportionately affecting families of color.
-The state has the highest Black infant mortality rate in the nation: Black babies in Wisconsin are almost three times as likely to die before their first birthday than their white counterparts.
+Black babies in Wisconsin are three times as likely to die before their first birthday than white babies.
 Sustaining community-and group-based models of prenatal care is important to addressing this ongoing crisis.
 At the same time, research shows that doula care is one high-value model that improves childbirth outcomes and increases care quality.
 This support during pregnancy, birth and the postpartum period reduces a number of negative outcomes, including prematurity and illness in newborns and the likelihood of postpartum depression.

 Dig In Further